mnubo/mnubo-java-sdk/README.md

 # mnubo Java SDK
-This Java SDK client provides you a wrapper to connect your Java application to our API.
+This Java SDK client provides you a wrapper to connect your Java application to our mnubo's API.

 ## Geting started
 ---